breitreiter/whoami/case/aiml.md

 which have made software teams so successful.

 **Bringing in Everyone** - Not surprisingly, I was not the only person at the company with an eye on AI/ML.
-I set up a series of meetings with key thinkers in the organization to understand how they were thinking about our future.
+I set up a series of meetings with key stakeholders in the organization to understand how they were thinking about our future.
 I learned that our developer relations manager was working with LLMs to automate support, our VP of engineering  was investigating training and deploying models in SQL and UDFs, and that one of our SEs had been researching data catalogs